seandstewart/bardly/pending/romances/pericles/11-player.md

 And here, I hope, is none that envies it.
 In framing an artist, art hath thus decreed,
 To make some good, but others to exceed;
-And you are her laboured scholar.
+And you are her labour'd scholar.
+Come, queen o' the feast,--
-Come, queen o' the feast,- for, daughter, so you are,-
+For, daughter, so you are,--here take your place:
 Marshal the rest, as they deserve their grace.

 **First Knight**